bharath12b5/mvn-linux/Building-V8-libraries.md

     ```

    This is needed in order to prevent the `ar` command from failing when creating libraries during the build process.

-5. Build the static libraries:

-    ```shell
-    make s390x -j4
-    ```

-   The 64-bit static libraries will be found as `lib*.a` in the directory `v8z/out/s390x.release/obj.target/tools/gyp/`.
-  When building v3.28, additional libraries will be found as `libicu*.a` in the directory `v8z/out/s390x.release/obj.target/third_party/icu/`.

 6. Build the shared library: